Jimmy McGrory: Style of play

-Management career
+Managerial career

 Kilmarnock

 McGrory became the first full-time manager of Kilmarnock in December 1937.
 Kilmarnock were struggling in the league, and lost their first two games under McGrory; a humiliating 9–1 rout at the hands of Celtic in his debut as manager and a 4–0 loss to Hibernian.
 However, the team's form improved and they went on a run of losing only once in a dozen games, and eventually managed to stay up.
-He also led Kilmarnock to the Scottish Cup Final, knocking both Celtic and Rangers out en route.
+He also led Kilmarnock to the Scottish Cup Final, knocking out both Celtic and Rangers en route.
 The final took place on 23 April 1938 between Kilmarnock and East Fife, finishing in a 1–1 draw.
-The replay was held four days later, Kilmarnock losing 2–4.
+The replay was held four days later, Kilmarnock losing 4–2.

 Kilmarnock improved further in McGrory's first full season as manager, finishing in a comfortable mid-table position in the league at the end of 1938–39.
 They weren't able to replicate the previous season's cup form however, going out of the Scottish Cup in the second round to Hibernian.
 Hopes that McGrory's side of efficient journeymen and enthusiastic youngsters could progress further were quashed by Britain's declaration of war against Germany in September 1939.
 The Scottish League was abandoned and regional competitions organised in their place to minimise travelling across the country during wartime.
 Kilmarnock's ground, Rugby Park, was then requisitioned by the army in the summer of 1940 as a fuel depot.
 The combination of losing their ground and players being conscripted resulted in Kilmarnock stopping playing football altogether.
 McGrory was kept on officially as manager, but had virtually nothing to do.
 During this time he found work as chief storeman at a munitions factory in Ayrshire, and he also joined the Home Guard.

 Kilmarnock finally returned to playing football again in the summer of 1944, although they had to play their home games at a nearby junior team's ground as Rugby Park was still being used by the army.
 Eventually their ground was returned to them in April 1945, and the club joined the Southern League for the forthcoming season.
 However, in July 1945 a Glasgow newspaper reported that McGrory would "make a sensational move soon."
 He himself later confirmed that Tom White, the Celtic chairman, had telephoned to arrange a meeting.
 McGrory duly travelled to Glasgow to speak with him, and was offered the job as manager of Celtic.